The-SS/recipe_analysis/README.md

 The resulting dataframe is saved in the current directory.

 ## Processing the data
-The `process_data.py` script provides:
-1. some examples of reading and compiling some results
-2. some data processing and filtering for the data to build a graph.

-The filtered data is saved to the same directory.
-The script can be executed without any modifications.

 The `process_data2.py` script provides:
 1. some examples of reading and compiling some results
 2. some data processing and filtering for the data to build a graph.